 Contractor: James Alexander

 Description: The building faces northwest and is a one story red colored brick structure.
+The building is located on the west side of the center of Bellingham.
 The northwest front has an arched entrance along the east section.
 A white colored section rises above the hipped roof.
-The building served as courthouse from 1863 to 1888.
+The building served as the first courthouse from 1863 to 1888.

 Note: The cost of construction was $8,000.
 The building was the first brick courthouse built in the Washington Territory.

 N – British Columbia, Canada

 S – Skagit County

 Picture 1889 Courthouse

 Old Territorial Courthouse

 Photos taken 2006, 2009, 2012 and 2016